2 World Trade Center: Return to Foster and Partners; American Express agreement

 Scale models of the building were publicly revealed in September 2024, although Silverstein was still trying to secure funding for the tower at the time.
 That month, Silverstein began negotiating with American Express to sign them on as the anchor tenant for 2 WTC.
 The deal, if finalized, would allow construction of the long-stalled tower to resume.
 To pay for the tower, Silverstein also requested a loan of nearly $4 billion from the federal government's Railroad Rehabilitation and Improvement Financing program, but he withdrew his loan application in early 2025.
+In May 2025, the design was refined, shortening the building and adding a spire.
+But the spire was short-lived as it was removed during late 2025 and in the finalized renderings on February 25, 2026.

+2 World Trade Center in August 2026.

+On February 25, 2026, American Express announced it would sign on as the sole tenant of the new 2 World Trade Center.
+The building was rescheduled to open in 2031.
+American Express will own the building while leasing the land, and it will not require any public financing for the building.
+Foster + Partners further revised the design for American Express, drawing up plans for a 55-story tower with landscaped terraces.
+On July 9, 2026, a groundbreaking ceremony was hosted for the tower.

 In popular culture

-The original design appeared prominently in several science fiction films set in the future such as Iron Sky and Oblivion, which came out in the early 2010's.
-However, with uncertainty over the design, some more recent science fiction works such as The Wandering Earth and Westworld have depicted futuristic New York without 2 World Trade Center.
+The original diamond-shaped design of the new World Trade Center appeared prominently in several science fiction films set in the future such as Iron Sky, and Oblivion, in the years following 9/11.
+However, by the early 2010s, uncertainty surrounding the tower's design led to more recent science fiction works such as The Wandering Earth and Westworld depicting a futuristic New York skyline without 2 World Trade Center.